SolaceLabs/customer-controlled-region-reference-architectures/eks/README.md

 ##### Default (System)

 The default (system) node group spans all three availability zones.
 By default there are two worker nodes in this pool, and it uses the `m5.large` instance type.
-All the standard Kubernetes services, as well as the Solace Mission Control Agent, run on these worker nodes.
+All the standard Kubernetes services, as well as the Mission Control Agent, run on these worker nodes.

 ##### Event Broker Services <a name="eks-broker-services"></a>